 The Needs Assessment study is conducted as described within the study scope and the ISO will coordinate with the PAC to support the ISO's performance of a Needs Assessment.
 If required, the ISO may ask PTO's or members of the PAC with special expertise to provide technical support or to perform studies required to assess one or more potential needs that will be considered in a Needs Assessment.
 To facilitate this support, the ISO will post on its website all study files and supporting documentation used to perform the Needs Assessment.
 The ISO may establish requirements that any PTO or member of the PAC must satisfy to access certain information used to perform Needs Assessments due to ISO Information Policy and CEII constraints.
-The ISO will update, as needed, the models, files, cases, contingencies, assumptions and other information that will be used to perform the Needs Assessment study analysis based on changes in assumptions, if changes are made the ISO will post updated relevant information on its webpage and notify the PAC.
+The ISO will update, as needed, the models, files, cases, contingencies, assumptions and other information that will be used to perform the Needs Assessment.
+These materials will then be posted to the ISO website.
+It may be necessary to update the Need Assessment study analysis based on changes in assumptions, if changes are made the ISO will post updated relevant information on its webpage and notify the PAC.